-Axon based application follow an architectural pattern which is based on the principles of Domain Driven Design (DDD), Command-Query Responsibility Segregation (CQRS) and Event-Driven Architecture (EDA).
-The combination of these principles make Axon based application more robust and adaptable to accommodate change required by the changes in our business domain.
+Axon based application follow an architectural pattern which is based on the principles of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS) and Event-Driven Architecture (EDA).
+The combination of these principles make Axon based applications more robust and adaptable to accommodate change required by the changes in our business domain.

-Axon finds its use in both large monolithic application, wherein internal structure is essential to keep the monolith adaptable, as well as microservices, where the distributed nature of the system adds complexity.
+Axon finds its use in both large monolithic applications, wherein the internal structure is essential to keep the monolith adaptable, as well as microservices, where the distributed nature of the system adds complexity.

 The following sections describe how the different principles relate and how Axon uses these principles to help you build more maintainable, performant and reliable software.

-Domain Driven Design (DDD) describes an approach to building software that puts a lot of emphasis on the design of a model, stimulating the use of a ubiquitous language .
-The domain model is the heart of the software, and should correctly capture and deal with the essential complexity of the domain.
+Domain-Driven Design (DDD) describes an approach to building software that puts a lot of emphasis on the design of a model, leveraging the use of ubiquitous language .
+The domain model is the heart of software, and should correctly capture and deal with the essential complexity of the domain.

-Command-Query Responsibility Segregation is an architectural pattern that describes a distinction between the parts of an application that deals with Commands (requests to change an application's state) and those that answer Queries (requests for information about the application's state).
+Command Query Responsibility Segregation (CQRS) is an architectural pattern that describes the distinction between the parts of an application that deals with Commands (requests to change an application's state) and those that answer Queries (requests for information about the application's state).

-When combining DDD and CQRS, one divides an application into components, where each components either provides information about the application's state, or that changes the state.
-Each of these component has a model that focuses on this responsibility.
+When combining DDD and CQRS, one divides an application into components, where each component either provides information about the application's state, or that changes the application's state.
+Each of these components have a model that focuses on these responsibilities.

 The image below shows a typical architecture of an Axon based application.

-In such an architecture, a UI (or API) can send commands to change an application's state.
-These Commands are handled by a Command Handling component, which uses a model to validate the command and make decisions on which side-effects to trigger.
+In such an architecture, a UI (or API) can send commands to request to change an application's state.
+These Commands are handled by a Command Handling component, which uses a model to validate the command and make decisions on which side-effects to trigger (if any).

-On one end, this makes Axon extremely configurable and adaptable to your specific situation.
-More importantly, it keeps accidental complexity at a minimum.
-For example, while Axon makes it easy to implement Event Sourced Aggregates, in no means does it enforce aggregate to be Event Sourced.
+This makes Axon extremely configurable and adaptable to your specific situation.
+More importantly, it keeps accidental complexity to a minimum.
+For example, while Axon makes it easy to implement Event Sourced Aggregates, by no means does it enforce the aggregate to be Event Sourced.
 The Repository interface abstracts this decision entirely.
 Also, a component that decides to send a Command via a Command Bus, is in no way responsible for deciding how that message is transported to the handler.

 Axon doesn't only make this separation by providing clear interfaces to components, it also combines the infrastructural choices in the Configuration API, there business logic components are configured separately from the infrastructural aspects of your application.